-Type of Good Nature of Timing of Satisfaction of Performance Obligation, Including Significant Payment Terms Revenue Recognition Policies AASB 15.119 (a)-(e) AASB 15.124-126 Timber and other forestry products transferring these products is typically satisfied at the point in time when the products are delivered to the customer.
+Type of Good Nature of Timing of Satisfaction of Performance Obligation, Including Significant Payment Terms Revenue Recognition Policies AASB 15.119 (a)-(e) AASB 15.124-126 Timber and other forestry products The performance obligation of transferring these products is typically satisfied at the point in time when the products are delivered to the customer.
 The products are delivered in accordance with the specifications in the sales contract, such as log length, diameter and species, and delivery is confirmed.
-Delivery in accordance with the contract denotes acceptance by the customer, and therefore deemed as the poin in time when control is transferred to the customer.
-Revenue from these sales is recognised based on the price specified in the contract and revenue is only recognised to the exter that it is highly probable that a significant reversal will not occur.
+Delivery in accordance with the contract denotes acceptance by the customer, and therefore deemed as the point in time when control is transferred to the customer.
+Revenue from these sales is recognised based on the price specified in the contract, and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 No element of financing is deemed present as the sales are made with a short credit term.
-No volume discount or warranty is provided or the sale.
+No volume discount or warranty is provided on the sale.
 The payments are typically due within 30 days after the delivery.
-[Describe the nature of the goods that the entity has The entity typically satisfied its performance obligations when [insert when the control of the [Describe the revenue recognition policies, such as: promised to transfer] goods is transferred to the customers]. information used to determine the
+[Describe the nature of the goods that the entity has promised to transfer] The entity typically satisfied its performance obligations when [insert when the control of the goods is transferred to the customers].
 [Disclose the significant judgements made in evaluating when a customer obtains control of promised goods if applicable.]
 The payments are typically due when [XXX.]

-- transaction price, significant judgments applied, if applicable - how transaction price is allocated to distinct performance obligations and the significant judgments applied in the allocation, if applicable - the method used to recognise revenue, e.g. a description of the output/input method used and the significant judgments applied, for performance obligations that the entity satisfy over time - measuring obligations for returns and refunds - any financing elements.]
+[Describe the revenue recognition policies, such as: information used to determine the transaction price, significant judgments applied, if applicable how transaction price is allocated to distinct performance obligations and the significant judgments applied in the allocation, if applicable the method used to recognise revenue, e.g. a description of the output/input method used and the significant judgments applied, for performance obligations that the entity satisfy over time measuring obligations for returns and refunds any financing elements.]